learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 Functors should obey some laws so that they may have some properties that we can depend on and not think about too much.
 If we use `fmap (+1)` over the list `[1,2,3,4]`, we expect the result to be `[2,3,4,5]` and not its reverse, `[5,4,3,2]`.
 If we use `fmap (\a -> a)` (the identity function, which just returns its parameter) over some list, we expect to get back the same list as a result.
-For example, if we gave the wrong functor instance to our `Tree` type, using `fmap` over a tree where the left sub-tree of a node only has elements that are smaller than the node and the right sub-tree only has nodes that are larger than the node might produce a tree where that's not the case.
+For example, if we gave the wrong functor instance to our `Tree` type, using `fmap` over a tree where the left subtree of a node only has elements that are smaller than the node and the right subtree only has nodes that are larger than the node might produce a tree where that's not the case.
 We'll go over the functor laws in more detail in one of the next chapters.
 :::